Please register or login to continue

 'What organisation is that?'
 I enquired.

-'The Nine Unknown Men, a secret society created by the Emperor Ashoka.
-He had created the society, so that knowledge and wisdom could be preserved in the end.
+'The Nine Unknown Men—a secret society founded by Emperor Ashoka.
+He created the society to preserve knowledge and wisdom in the end'.

 'What do they have to do with the murders?'
 Bonheur interjected.